 Overcoming Communication Challenges

-While top to bottom communication is necessary to spread a message throughout a large company, it’s also important that leaders and managers embrace two-way communication throughout the implementation process.
+- Two-way communication.
+While top-to-bottom communication is necessary to spread a message throughout a large company, it’s also important that leaders and managers embrace two-way communication throughout the implementation process.
 Employee feedback is invaluable and conversing with your employees, especially when they span multiple time zones/countries/cultures, is crucial to ensure the message is being received properly and correctly.

 The way people from different countries communicate and perceive the world around them is directly correlated with the culture and environment they are used to.
 As an example, German people tend to be direct and straightforward when expressing ideas.
 What may come off as direct and rude to some Americans should really be interpreted as an expression of sincerity and cordiality.